codeledge/ra-tools/README.md

 NPM Package link: https://www.npmjs.com/package/ra-data-simple-prisma

-This package does not have a graphql dependency in comparison to (weakky/ra-data-prisma & panter/ra-data-prisma) and
+This package does not have a graphql dependency in comparison to (weakky/ra-data-prisma & panter/ra-data-prisma)

 ### Installation